 - –––, 2010a.
 Matter Matters: Metaphysics and Methodology in the Early Modern Period, Oxford: Oxford University Press.

 - –––, 2015.
 “A Defense of Clarity and Distinctness,” in The Battle of the Gods and Giants Redux, Patricia Easton and Kurt Smith (eds.), Leiden: Brill, pp. 80–105.

-- Smith, Kurt and Alan Nelson, 2010b.
+- ––– and Nelson, Alan, 2010b.
 “Divisibility and Cartesian Extension,” in Oxford Studies in Early Modern Philosophy, Volume V, Daniel Garber and Steven Nadler (eds), Oxford: Oxford University, Press, 1–24.

 - Stewart, M. A., 1997.
 Studies in Seventeenth-Century European Philosophy, Oxford: Clarendon Press.

 - Stich, Stephen (ed.), 1975.
 Innate Ideas, Berkeley, CA: University of California Press.

 - Tipton, Ian, 1992. “’Ideas’ and ‘Objects’: Locke on Perceiving ‘Things’,” in Cummins & Zoeller (eds.), 97–110.

 - Vinci, Thomas, 1998.
 Cartesian Truth, Oxford: Oxford University Press.

 - Wahl, Russell, 1995.
 “How Can What I Perceive Be True?,” History of Philosophy Quarterly, 12(2): 185–94.